You’re up in space — weightless — with a wet washcloth. What will happen when you wring it out?

 April 24, 2013

-became the first bear to have a brain operation.
+In Laos, an Asiatic black bear with hydrocephalus — water on the brain — became the first bear to have a brain operation. |

 Before we give you the answer, here’s the context: Canada’s equivalent of NASA held a contest for schoolchildren, asking them to design a simple experiment that the Canadian astronaut aboard the space station could perform using particular household items, office supplies and the like.
 The list of nearly 50 items included dental floss, nylon running shorts, ketchup, mustard and a magnifying glass.